top of page

 ree

 Split Rock was an operational lighthouse from 1910 until 1969.
 In fact, earlier this week there was a recognition of the 50th anniversary of the sinking of the Edmund Fitzgerald held at Split Rock as well other locations scattered across the Great Lakes region.
 We would have loved to have been in attendance!
-The beacon light shone once again with a large crowd gathered in remembrance.
+We read that the beacon light shone once again with a large crowd gathered in remembrance.

 ree